rockxi/kursovaya-stroganov/WARP.md

 2. Access web UI at http://localhost:8081
 3. Login with default admin (admin/admin123) or register new user
 4. Admin can create courses and manage users via web UI
-5. API endpoints available at http://localhost:8080/api (from within containers)
+5. Backend API is reachable as `http://backend:8080/api` from containers.
+It is not exposed to the host unless you map `8080:8080`.
 6. View logs: `docker-compose logs -f backend frontend`
 7. Database accessible via `docker exec -it education_db psql`

 ### Troubleshooting
+- curl exit code 7 to http://localhost:8080/...: backend port 8080 is not exposed to host.
+Use `docker exec education_frontend curl http://backend:8080/...` or expose the port in docker-compose.
+- 404 from http://localhost:8081/api/...: frontend serves HTML pages only; it does not expose backend JSON API.
+Use the web UI (`/`) or call the backend from a container.
+- 400 Bad Request when searching with non-ASCII text: URL-encode query parameters.
+With curl use `--get --data-urlencode "search=Программирование"`.
-- **Backend connection error**: Check if backend container is running and healthy
+- Backend connection error: Check if backend container is running and healthy.
-- **Database connection error**: Verify PostgreSQL is running and credentials match
+- Database connection error: Verify PostgreSQL is running and credentials match.
-- **Authentication fails**: Ensure password was hashed via BCrypt (use API registration)
+- Authentication fails: Ensure password was hashed via BCrypt (use API registration).
-- **ADMIN role not working**: Check user role in database, update via SQL if needed
+- ADMIN role not working: Check user role in database, update via SQL if needed.
-- **Port conflicts**: Ensure ports 8080 and 8081 are available on host (only 8081 is exposed)
+- Port conflicts: Ensure port 8081 is free on host (8080 is internal unless you expose it).
-- **Container won't start**: Check logs with `docker-compose logs backend` or `docker-compose logs postgres`
+- Container won't start: Check logs with `docker-compose logs backend` or `docker-compose logs postgres`.
-- **Init SQL not running**: Delete volume `docker volume rm kursovaya-stroganov_db_data` and restart
+- Init SQL not running: Delete volume `docker volume rm kursovaya-stroganov_db_data` and restart.

 ### Frontend-Backend Communication
 - Frontend uses Spring `RestTemplate` for HTTP requests